-Strength in the face of pain or grief.
+Strength in the face of pain or grief; brave.

 Our assumption is that courage is an act of bravery, and it is.
 But we assume the person has no problems with fear.
 This is totally false!

 Think of a soldier.
 He does his job.
 But I’m certain there is fear involved in his work…all the time!
 Of course, he feels fear.
-He would be stupid not to.
-But he knows he is doing what he is doing to protect his country.
-It isn’t something he wants to do.
-No one loves to kill people.
-But sometimes it is needed if they feel threatened.
-(I have no desire to get into issues related to war.
-I’m just discussing it from the soldier’s perspective.)
-His job is to make his nation or possibly the world, a safe place to live.
-He has a small role to play and that is what he is assigned to do.
+He would be very unwise not to.
+Fear is a protective device.
+It puts our body in a mode to protect us from danger or perceived danger.
+His job is to make his nation or the nation of those he is assisting, a safe place to live.
+He has a role to play and that is what he is assigned to do.
 Despite his fear, he does it.
+Sometimes, he pays with bodily injury.

-Think of the woman who is having a baby.
-In this day and age, often, she and her spouse make a choice when they want to have a child.
-They get pregnant.
-During the pregnancy, she puts up with plenty of discomfort…more for some than for others.
-Thought of fear about the pregnancy and labor certainly cross her mind.
+Or think of the woman who is having a baby.
+In this day and age, often she and her spouse make a choice regarding when they want to have a child.
+For some people, that decision actually works out!
+She gets pregnant.
+During the pregnancy, she puts up with a variety of discomforts.
+Thoughts of fear about the pregnancy and labor certainly cross her mind.
 If she is wise, she stays away from those who tell their horror stories.
 Why?
 Because she has plenty of fears to plague her as it is.

 Seeing courage can sometimes be easier than defining it

 Sometimes, it can be more difficult to describe courage than it is to know it when you come across it.
-How many times have you had a friend who was struggling to fight cancer?
+How many times have you had a friend who was struggling to fight cancer or a chronic disease?
 As you look into her eyes, you see courage hiding deep inside her even though her body is often gaunt and pale.
 Or the young child who is in a similar condition, who courageously goes through procedures, hoping to feel better again soon.
-Sometimes she does.
-But at others her parents realize the end is coming and sadly say their good-byes.
-Then, they have to fight on with a new layer of courage.
+Sometimes he does.
+But at others his parents realize the end is coming and sadly say their good-byes.
+Then, they have to fight on with a new layer of courage as they face a future without him.

 for God gave us a spirit not of fear but of power and love and self-control.